vsjha18/nsetools/README.md

 Introduction.
 ============

-nsetools is a library for collecting real time data from National Stock Exchange (India).
+nsetools is a library for collecting real-time data from National Stock Exchange (India).
 It can be used in various types of projects which requires getting live quotes for a given stock or index or build large data sets for further data analytics.
-You can also build cli applications which can provide you live market details at a blazing fast speeds, much faster that the browsers.
+You can also build cli applications that can provide you live market details at blazing fast speeds, much faster than the browsers.
 The accuracy of data is only as correct as provided on www.nseindia.com.

 Main Features:
 =============